sudarshan2401/tp/docs/UserGuide.md

 ### Editing a class : `edit /c`

 Edits your class information at the specified index.
-You can update the class name, class memo and class schedule.
-This helps keep your class information up-to-date.
+You can update the name of your class, memo and schedule.
+This helps to keep your class information up-to-date.

 **Command Format:** `edit /c CLASS_INDEX [/n CLASS_NAME] [/m MEMO] [/t SCHEDULE]`

 **Examples:**
-* `edit /c 1 /n cs2100` : Edits the class name to "CS2100".
+* `edit /c 1 /n cs2100` : Edits the name of your class to "CS2100".
-* `edit /c 1 /m submit attendance report /n cs2100` : Edits the class name to "CS2100" and the class memo to "submit attendance report".
+* `edit /c 1 /m submit attendance report /n cs2100` : Edits the name of your class to "CS2100" and its memo to "submit attendance report".
-* `edit /c 1 /t mon, 10:00-12:00 /m` : Edits the schedule to "mon, 10:00-12:00" and removes the class memo.
+* `edit /c 1 /t mon, 10:00-12:00 /m` : Edits the schedule of your class to "mon, 10:00-12:00" and removes its memo.

 **Sample Usage:**